 A strain gauge sensor is a transducer that changes in electrical resistance when under a stress or strain.
 This change is proportional to the stress or strain placed on the cell.
 When an object is placed on a load cell, it causes a deformation in the dimensions of the underlying strain gauge.

 Making use of strain gauge sensors is most easily done with a Wheatstone bridge configuration.
-There are many different ways of doing this, but all result with a difference in voltage between two points.
-This difference is typically very small, since the change in resistivity is also quite small.
+There are various ways of doing this, but all result in a difference of voltage between two points.
+This difference is typically very small, since the change in resistance is also quite small.
 An output signal from a strain gauge Wheatstone bridge can be in the microvolt range.
-This signal must be amplified by use of instrumentation or differential amplifiers.
+This signal must be amplified using instrumentation or differential amplifiers.

-The strain gauge is a bonded resistive foil sensor which is capable of stretching and contracting.
-When a sensor is stressed, its resistivity is changed.
-There are some limitations to the linear region in which a strain gauge sensor can be flexed, but these considerations are considered when designed for application.
-Strain gauges are mounted in areas that exhibit a strain in compression or tension.
-Most strain gauges are made from a copper-nickel (constantan) alloys, the alloy metal is cut into zigzag foils to form the strain gauge.
+The strain gauge itself is a bonded resistive foil sensor which is capable of stretching and contracting.
+When a sensor is stressed, its resistivity changes.
+There are some limitations to the linear region in which a strain gauge sensor can be flexed, but the design of the load cell accounts for this.
+Strain gauges are mounted in areas that exhibit compression or tension strain.
+Most strain gauges are made from copper-nickel (constantan) alloys; the alloy metal is cut into zigzag foils to form the strain gauge.

 Tension load cells make use of strain gauges and are designed to measure tensile loads.
-A tensile load constitutes a tensile pulling force.
-A tensile force is one which pulls away from the object which it acts on.
-A voltage must be applied to the load cell in order to measure an output from a change in force applied to the load cell.
+A tensile load is simply a pulling force.
+A voltage must be applied to the load cell in order to measure an output from a change in tensile force applied to the load cell.

-Tension load cells are of great use for wound or unwound processes e.g. in the production film and ribbons.
-If the tensile force is too much, the film can break, rendering it useless and creating a lot of down time as the machine will need to be re-threaded.
+Tension load cells are of great use for wound or unwound processes such as the production of film and ribbons.
+If the tensile force is too much, the film can break, rendering it useless.
+This creates a lot of production down time as the machine will need to be re-threaded.
 Also, if the tensile force is too low when the film is winding, then the rolls are too loose, leaving them prone to exposure or causing other machines to jam.
-Tension load cells are also used for more than just film, spring coils are also wound with tension load cells to keep the coils from snapping as the metal is bent.
+Tension load cells are used for more than just film; spring coils are also wound with tension load cells to keep the coils from snapping as the metal is bent.

 The types of tension load cells include S-beam load cells, columns, and low profile, shackle and link type load cells.

-As technology continues to advance, better load cell technology becomes possible.
-Load cells are typically given a range of weights that are weighable using that specific cell.
-As technology improves, load cell accuracy improves as well.
-A single load cell might be able to measure weights from a gram up to tons accurately.
-Typical load cells today have limitations in the range of weights that can be measurable.
+As technology continues to advance, load cell technology evolves as well.
+For example, today’s load cells are typically have limitations in the range of weights that are accurately measured using that specific cell; new technology increases the range of this accuracy.
+In the future, a single load cell might be able to measure weights from a gram up to several tons accurately.

-Load cells will also find more applications in microsystems, hence resulting into something called Miniaturized Load Cells.
-These load cells will be produced as MEMS (Micro Electro Mechanical Systems) devices, which are becoming more and more popular due to improvements in technology.
-MEMS are micro-sized silicon structures etched in the form of beams, diaphragms or plates that can function as sensors within a load cell.
-MEMS are fabricated using the bulk and surface micromachining.
+Load cells will also find more applications in microsystems, resulting in something called Miniaturized Load Cells.
+These load cells will be produced as MEMS (Micro Electro Mechanical Systems) devices, or micro-sized silicon structures etched in the form of beams, diaphragms or plates that can function as sensors within a load cell.
+MEMS are fabricated using bulk and surface micromachining, and are becoming more and more popular due to improvements in technology.
 MEMS can then be mass produced, because thousands of sensor elements can be fabricated on single wafer with integrated supporting circuits.

 Although millions of sensors can be mass produced at a very low price (as low as a few dollars), their applications are still limited compared with foil strain gauges.
-The advantages of these load cells will be higher precision, high portability, low power requirements, and even lower costs.
-Clearly the future of load cell technology is bright; new technologies are creating creative solutions for today’s and tomorrows challenges.
+Within these applications, the advantages of MEMS load cells will be higher precision, high portability, low power requirements, and even lower costs.
+Clearly the future of load cell technology is bright; new technologies are generating creative solutions for today’s and tomorrow’s challenges.

 - Damerow, P., Renn, J., Rieger, S., & Weinig, P. (2000).
 Mechanical Knowledge and Pompeian Balances.
 Max Planck Institute for the History of Science.